 An individual (known in the field of ontological coaching as “the Observer”) sees, perceives and relates to the world in a very unique way that differs from others.
 A key word to summarize the uniqueness of each individual is “concern”.
 Each individual is a “Concerned Observer” and interprets and relates to the world based on his concerns.
 The interpretations will then lead the individual to a range of possibilities of action to achieve his desired results (relationships, work, finances, health, religion, etc).

 The Observer can be understood by examining three domains in an integrated manner – LANGUAGE, MOOD OR EMOTIONS, and BODY.
-The ontological approach not only addresses the importance of all three areas, it also emphasizes the integration of all three domains to achieve sustainable or deep change.
-An ontological coach helps clients examine their language (inner and expressed thoughts, stories, mindsets, beliefs), recurring emotions and moods, and their body (dispositions, breathing, fitness, health, flexibility) to create new habits in these areas for sustainable change outcomes.
+The ontological approach not only addresses the importance of all three areas, it emphasizes the integration of all three domains to achieve sustainable or deep change.
+A person’s “Way of Being” is this dynamic interplay between the three domains that actively shapes perception and behaviour.

-Here is an example of an integrated approach: As a person, I listened primarily to what people said and the words they used (language).
-I rarely pay any attention to my body and emotions (as well as others) when I communicate.
-As a parent of three young kids, when I realized “language” was the last domain to develop in young children, I saw a gap in how I was communicating with them.
-I started to explore how I could communicate with my three young kids using body, emotions, and language in a more integrated way.
+I started to explore how I could communicate with my kids using body, emotions, and language in a more integrated way.
 I started to give hugs and massages, scratch their backs, and hold their hands more intentionally.
 I committed to playing with them and being fully present.
 As I engage my kids in a more integrated manner, I notice my relationship with them has grown tremendously.
-My kids have also responded to me more affectionately.
+I also noticed that this shift towards a new “Way of Being” has created a deep shift within my inner life.
+My kids have been responding to me more affectionately ever since this shift.

 How is ontological coaching different from other approaches?